 Do You Have Africanized Bees?

-The Africanized honeybee was the result of breeding in Brazil during the 1950’s in an effort to increase honey production.
+So as mentioned then, the Africanized honeybee was the result of breeding in Brazil during the 1950’s in an effort to increase honey production.
 Unfortunately, twenty-six swarms escaped, subsequently spreading across the South American continent.
-In 1985, the Africanized honeybee was found in Texas and by 1990 were found in other hives across North America.
+In 1990, the Africanized honeybee was found in Texas and by 1993 were found in other hives across North America.

 Africanized honeybees do not look any different to other honeybees, which makes it hard (especially for new beekeepers) to tell whether they are of this species or not.
 Another thing to consider is the fact that certain parts of the U.S. are considered to be ‘Africanized’ zones, which basically means where this species is more prevalent.
 If you live in such a zone, there is a fair chance that your queen will mate with an Africanized drone from the area.
 Her offspring are likely to have some of the drone’s genetics and may hence start to become more aggressive.